sendbird/sendbird-chat-sample-react/README.md

-# SendBird Chat SDK sample for React
+# Sendbird Chat SDK sample for React

 This repository provides feature-level Chat samples with React.